serenity-kit/lini/README.md

 ## Todos

-- store data locally (api in secsync)
-- encrypt list name
+- invalidate documentsQuery properly

 - add invitation scheme
 - allow to delete list

 - add retry for locker in case write fails (invalid clock)
+- store the list name locally (also with unsynced changes)
 - encrypt MMKV storage on iOS and Android

+- allow to sync lists in the background
 - fix websocket session auth in secsync